mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.